marczaku/104-csharp-oop/README.md

-# CSharp 102
+# 104 - CSharp OOP

+## Goal

-This course focuses on the parts of C# that allow Object-Oriented-Programming.
+This course focuses on the features of C# that allow Object-Oriented-Programming.
+It will teach about classes, fields, properties and methods and object-oriented-programming principles.

-## Introduction

-This is a one week course to introduce you to Object-Oriented C# Console Programming.
-This week's course will conclude with a small console rpg game to be built using object-oriented methods.

 # Grading